Novels and memoirs

-The Reader, The Guardian, The Independent, The Mail on Sunday, Mumsnet, The BCT Magazine (Brussels),
+Prospect, The Reader, The Guardian, RSL Magazine, The Independent, The Mail on Sunday, Cinnamon Press, the Yellow Room, Boundless.

-Teaching for Oxford University Master of Studies in Creative Writing from summer 2008 to present.
+Teaching for Oxford University Mst in Creative Writing (2008 – present)

 MA in Modern History.
 2:1.
 Awarded the Fletcher Scholarship.
 Worcester College, Oxford University (October 86 – June 89)